Energy Storage Makes Our Grid Stronger

 to Modernize Energy

-At a time when energy bills are rising and our aging energy infrastructure is struggling to meet new challenges, from severe weather to surging demand, Michigan relies on two outdated systems—our government and our energy infrastructure.
-Our government’s inefficient siting and permitting processes leave us stuck in the past, with higher bills, less reliability, and fewer modern energy options.
-While we’ve made some progress in recent years, it has not been enough to meet the moment.
+At a time when energy bills are rising and our aging energy infrastructure is struggling to meet new challenges, from severe weather to surging demand, Michigan relies on two outdated systems—government planning processes and old infrastructure.
+While our government has made progress in recent years, we still use inefficient siting and permitting processes that leave us stuck in the past, with higher bills, less reliability, and fewer modern energy options.
+Our next governor needs to update these processes to meet demands of the moment.

 These challenges come at a moment of extraordinary opportunity.
 Thanks to recent innovations, advanced energy solutions can increase energy reliability and prevent bills from increasing as fast as they have been.
 Now, Michigan needs to take the same approach by updating outdated systems so we can get faster speed to power.
 We need to modernize our government to modernize our energy.